Kashin98/Project-DreamCities/README.md

 Using similar AWS services to previous project to better understand them Hosted on AWS S3 bucket.
 Website is using the AWS Cloudfront service for a CDN.
+Redirecting all HTTP requests to HTTPS for secure conn.

 This is the bucket's direct Endpoint "http://project-dreamcities-flexbox.s3-website.ap-south-1.amazonaws.com" which is blocked.
 CDN is linked below.